cotes2020/jekyll-theme-chirpy/_posts/51AIML/2023-04-24-LLMs_Security.md

 - The root cause of Excessive Agency is typically one or more of: `excessive functionality, excessive permissions or excessive autonomy`.

 - Excessive Agency can lead to a broad range of impacts across the confidentiality, integrity and availability spectrum, and is dependent on which systems an LLM-based app is able to interact with.

+#### Vulnerability Examples

+- `Excessive Functionality`:

+  - An LLM agent has access to plugins which `include functions that are not needed for the intended operation of the system`.
+    - For example,
+    - a developer needs to grant an LLM agent the ability to read documents from a repository, but the 3rd-party plugin they choose to use also includes the ability to modify and delete documents.
+    - a plugin may have been trialled during a development phase and dropped in favour of a better alternative, but the original plugin remains available to the LLM agent

+  - An LLM plugin with `open-ended functionality fails to properly filter the input instructions` for commands outside what's necessary for the intended operation of the application.
+    - E.g., a plugin to run one specific shell command fails to properly prevent other shell commands from being executed

+- `Excessive Permissions`:
+  - An LLM plugin `has permissions on other systems that are not needed` for the intended operation of the application.
+    - E.g., a plugin intended to read data connects to a database server using an identity that not only has SELECT permissions, but also UPDATE, INSERT and DELETE permissions

+  - An LLM plugin that is designed to perform operations on behalf of a user accesses downstream systems `with a generic high-privileged identity`.
+    - E.g., a plugin to read the current user's document store connects to the document repository with a privileged account that has access to all users' files.

+- `Excessive Autonomy`:
+  - An LLM-based application or plugin `fails to independently verify and approve high-impact actions`.
+    - E.g., a plugin that allows a user's documents to be deleted performs deletions without any confirmation from the user.

 ---